liesnikov/extensible-elaborator/abstract/main.md

 For Haskell, which is not a dependently-typed language yet but does have a constraints system [@jonesTypeInferenceConstraint2019], this number is at [2kloc](https://gitlab.haskell.org/ghc/ghc/-/blob/b81cd709df8054b8b98ac05d3b9affcee9a8b840/compiler/GHC/Core/Unify.hs).

 **How do we solve this?**
-While Agda relies on constraints heavily, the design at large does not put at them the centre of the picture and instead frames them as a gadget.
+While Agda relies on constraints heavily, the design at large does not put them in the centre of the picture and instead frames them as a gadget.
 To give a concrete example, functions `noConstraints` or `dontAssignMetas` rely on specific behaviour of the constraint solver system and are used throughout the codebase.
 `abortIfBlocked`, `reduce` and `catchConstraint`/`patternViolation` force the programmer to make a choice between letting the constraint system handle blockers or doing it manually.
 These things are known to be brittle and pose an increased mental overhead when writing a type-checker.